miguel-leon/demo--nodejs-angularjs/README.md

 Demo of independent client and server apps with user login and CRUD for users using a RESTful API

 Server app uses Express, MySQL database, SequelizeJS ORM, bcrypt for password encryption and jsonwebtoken for authentication.
-Client app uses AngularJS, Bootstrap and my own dependecy-loader library to automatically add script tags.
+Client app uses AngularJS, Bootstrap and my own dependency-loader library to automatically add script tags.

 Para ver el archivo readme en español, ver LEEME.md